togzhan-codes/Receipts/README.md

 # Receipts
 Example repository for DevApps Course

--Gulyas is missing
+-Gulyas will be uploaded
--Omlett is mising
+-Omlett is missing